 What should you allot for your budget?
 A good starting point is $10 a day or $300 per 30 days.
 You’ll see by the end of your first week if you need to add or reduce your budget.

 - Now comes the fun part!
 You get to create your ad!
 You can select a pin that’s performed very well for you or create a new pin that speaks to individuals while they’re searching.
-If you have a video of you and your crew working on a project or giving a final walk through, you can upload it and, in most cases, it will generate more clicks.
+If you have a video of either you or your crew working on a project or giving a final walk through, you can upload it and, in most cases, it will generate more clicks.
 If you don’t have a video, include a clear image that’s clutter-free, compelling and showcases your best work.

-After you’ve selected your video or image, write a catchy title.
+After you’ve selected your video or image, then write a catchy title.
 Think of your title as a headline.
 Make it compelling, pop and connect to the end user.
-Your headline will make you look like the rest or make you stand out.
+Your headline will make you either look like the rest or make you stand out.
 Great headlines either enter the conversation inside prospects’ heads or interrupt their search pattern.

 Once your headline is defined, tell visitors what they should do next in very direct terms.
 In this case, you want them to visit your website and request a free consultation or a free quote.
 If they click on your website, it means they’re interested in what you have to offer.